conveyal/scenario-editor/docs/edit-scenario/modifications.md

 - To detour this pattern so that it serves a stop Z between B and C, select B as the "start of reroute/extension", select C as the "end of reroute/extension", activate route editing, click on the new segment to add a stop, and drag the added stop to Z. Speeds and dwell times can be set on this new segment.
 Baseline speeds and dwell times between A and B, and between C and D, are not affected.

 A reroute modification can apply to multiple patterns in a single direction as long as the patterns all contain the start and end stop in order; you will generally need to create one reroute modification for each direction of the route.

+## Custom modifications

+The custom modification type provides direct access to the JSON formatting options for modifications.
+More documentation on this feature will be coming soon.